 Columbia River estuary, with many stops at island anchorages and small towns along

-We are family oriented and traditionally have social activities year around.
-During the
+We are family oriented and traditionally have social activities year around, such as the

 The Club conducts many educational events and seminars.
 We cooperate with CRYA